FIWARE-TMForum/local-bae/README.md

 # Local BAE instance

 Deploying local BAE instance with docker compose.
-Components are run in separate steps in order to be able to wait for components coming up, since docker compose dow not allow to depend on healthy containers.
+Components are run in separate steps in order to be able to wait for components coming up, since docker compose does not allow to depend on healthy containers.

-This setup uses an external IDP.
+This setup uses an external IDP which need to be configured first.

 ## Steps

+The following describes how to configure and deploy the required containers for the databases:

+* MySQL
+* MongoDB
+* elasticsearch

+and the containers for the different BAE components of:

+* APIs
+* RSS
+* Charging Backend
+* Logic Proxy

+Note that the `Makefile` also contains a routine to start all containers (see the [end](#Makefile) of this section), but make sure to configure all components first, especially the Logic Proxy.

 ### Initialize
 Create the docker network and necessary directories for persistent storage of data: